“And the Angels Sing”

 Benny Goodman and Johnny Mercer – early 1939 at a Camel Caravan rehearsal.
 The man in the background is CBS announcer Dan Seymour.

-During the first half of 1939, singer and lyricist Johnny Mercer, was featured on the Camel Caravan radio show with the Goodman band.
+During the first half of 1939, singer and lyricist Johnny Mercer was featured on the Camel Caravan radio show with the Goodman band.
 As a part of what Mercer did on the show, he wrote special lyrics for various songs.
 On one show, Goodman challenged Mercer, who was known for usually being a fast writer, to write lyrics for Ziggy Elman’s tune “Fralich in Swing” in one week.
 Two weeks later, Mercer brought in a lyric for the tune, now recast as “And the Angels Sing.”
 Goodman had arranger Abe Osser write an arrangement for the new song, to feature Martha Tilton (shown below) on the first chorus, and Ziggy Elman’s trumpet playing on the second.
 The recording quickly became a #1 hit.
 It was Goodman’s largest selling record on the Victor label.
 What is ironic about this is that Benny does not play a note on this recording.

 The recording contract that Ziggy Elman got at the end of 1938 worked out well for all concerned.
-Ziggy remained with the BG band, anchored the brass section by often playing lead, and played many inspired solos.
+Ziggy remained with the BG band, anchored the brass section by often playing lead, a pls well as playing many inspired solos.
 As a result, the Goodman band remained musically stable.
 Ziggy’s recordings for Bluebird were musically satisfying, and increased his name recognition in the world of swing.
 In at least one instance, one of those recordings, “Fralich in Swing,” led directly to a very lucrative hit recording for both Benny and Ziggy, “And the Angels Sing.”
 Benny did not take any composer royalty in the song (that was split between Ziggy Elman and Johnny Mercer), but of course he did get the performer’s royalty from the hit record.
 Benny’s plan to keep Ziggy happy and in his band worked out very well for all concerned.

 The recordings presented with this post were digitally remastered by Mike Zirpolo.